lovelyncp/ALPHA-Unity-Project/README.md

+# IMPORTANT NOTE READ FIRST
+**The WebGL github pages works better on Google Chrome browser instead of Firefox.**
+**When you open the WebGL github page, the game will start but you will get an ERROR if so, simply click "OK" and refresh the page**

 # Unity Project ALPHA
 Unity gane project assignment for interactive multimedia

-# IMPORTANT NOTE!
-**The WebGL github pages works better on Google Chrome browser instead of Firefox.**
-**When you open the WebGL github page, the game will start but you will get an ERROR if so, simply click "OK" and refresh the page**

 __Run!
 ALPHA includes:__
   - Completed scene